 I was craving some Thai food, so I went to the Yum Yum Bowls truck for the Panang Curry which is one of my favorite items on their menu.
 At the same time, my boyfriend and Tom were at the Japanese inspired Dogzilla truck sampling the Godzilla hotdogs (which includes avocado and grilled onion topping) and the karai furikake (which features a topping of Japanese mayo sauce, onions, and seaweed).

-Having eaten our fill (except Rick who was still in the LudoBites line), we decided it was time for desert.
+Having eaten our fill (except Rick who was still in the LudoBites line), we decided it was time for dessert.
 My boyfriend and I rushed to the Sweets truck while Tom decided to head off to Cool Haus to get some ice cream.

 For those who remember, the Sweets Truck ran out of sweets at the Haiti festival, but this time they were well prepared and had quite a huge and impressive selection of sweets and treats.